Trust & Provenance

 Trust the product for orientation.

-Trust the workflow more than any single output.
+Trust the surrounding map, references, and correction path more than any single output.

 If something looks wrong, assume it is revision-ready and use the correction loop.